-The Department established to lead, plan, coordinate and facilitate sustainable development presenting a clear vision and direction for the nation's future.
-It ensures to monitor all implementation of projects and developments are undertaken in line with the national's strategic plans.
+The Department was established to lead, plan, coordinate and facilitate sustainable developments and presenting a clear vision and direction for the nation's future.
+It ensures to monitor implementation of projects and developments are undertaken in line with the nation's strategic plans.